First Battle of the Masurian Lakes: Battle

 Nevertheless, the results of the battle on September 10 were depressing for Rennenkampf.
 By midnight, the 2nd Army Corps retreated across the Gołdapa River, the counterattacks of the 20th Army Corps were repulsed.
-The Germans with the forces of the 1st reserve corps pursued the Friedrichswald, the Guards Reserve Corps occupied Neumühl, Hoendamerau, the Wolgemut detachment - Wehlau.
+The Germans with the forces of the I Reserve Corps pursued the Friedrichswald, the Guards Reserve Corps occupied Neumühl, Hoendamerau, the Wolgemut detachment—Wehlau.
 Considering the growing threat of covering the left flank of the army, Rennenkampf ordered on the night of September 11 to begin a withdrawal.

 The commander of the 10th Army, General of Artillery V. Flug, on the morning of September 11, attacked Lyck with the 3rd Siberian Army Corps (7th and 8th Siberian Rifle Divisions) and the 22nd Army Corps.
 The 3rd Siberian Army Corps persistently attacked Lyck until the morning of September 12, and although the city was never taken, the German command attracted the landwehr division of R. von der Goltz from the Narew direction to defend it.
-The 3rd reserve division was unable to reinforce the bypass group, which crashed south of Goldap into the flank of the 1st army.
+The 3rd Reserve Division was unable to reinforce the bypass group, which crashed south of Goldap into the flank of the 1st Army.
 But the detachments of Stelnitsky and Notbek, who received the task of hitting the rear of the Germans at Marggrabowa and Wielitsken, were just deploying.
 In total, the 10th Army lost 343 killed, 1,105 wounded and 451 missing in these battles and captured 4 wounded German soldiers.

 On September 11, German corps began pursuing the retreating Russian corps of the 1st Army.
 The Guards Reserve Corps crossed the Pregolya river and reached Norkitten.
-The 1st Reserve Corps entrenched itself in Insterburg, the 1st Army Corps in Rominten Forest, the 17th and 20th Army Corps reached Nemmersdorf.
+The I Reserve Corps entrenched itself in Insterburg, the I Corps in Rominten Forest, the XVII and XX Army Corps reached Nemmersdorf.
 The 9th Landwehr Brigade successfully advanced to Tilsit, bypassing the right flank of the Russians.

 The stubborn resistance of the troops of the 1st Army, led, however, to significant fatigue of the Russian troops, and to a temporary loss of control over them.
 There were also extremely heavy losses.
-In a few days, the army lost (according to incomplete data) 3,603 killed, 13,202 wounded and 44,475 missing.
+In a few days, the 1st army lost (according to incomplete data) 3,603 killed, 13,202 wounded and 44,475 missing.